jimhigson/oboe.js-dissertation/main/main.md

-creating a new JSONPath implementation the existing language is followed somewhat loosely, specialising the matching by adding features which are likely to be useful when detecting entities in REST resources while avoid writing unnecessary by dropping others.
-It is difficult to anticipate all real-world matching requirements but it is easier to find a core 20% of features that are likely to be useful in 80% of cases.
+creating a new JSONPath implementation the existing language is followed somewhat loosely, specialising the matching by adding features which are likely to be useful when detecting entities in REST resources while avoid unnecessary code by dropping others.
+It is difficult to anticipate all real-world matching requirements but it should be possible to identify a core 20% of features that are likely to be useful in 80% of cases.
-For the time being any functionality which is not included may be implemented inside the callbacks themselves and later added to the selection language.
-For example, somebody wishing to filter on the price of books might use branching to further select inside their callback.
+For the time being any functionality which is not included may be implemented by registering a more permissive selection and then further filtering programmatically from inside the callback.
+Patterns of programmatic filtering which arise from real use can later mined and added to the selection language.
-As seen in the 'all books' example above, identifying sub-trees according to their categorisation as higher-level types is an intuitive abstraction to support.

 Detecting types in JSON
 -----------------------

+As seen in the 'all books' example above, identifying sub-trees according to their categorisation as higher-level types is an intuitive abstraction to support.
 JSON markup describes only a few basic types.
 On a certain level this is also true for XML -- most nodes are either of type Element or Text.
 However, the XML metamodel provides tagnames; essentially, a built-in